-Ourobio is a young synthetic biology and circular economy company.
-We develop engineered microorganisms to turn industrial byproducts into low-footprint, performance-enhancing biopolymer additives.
+Ourobio is a young synthetic biology, biomaterials, and circular economy company.
+We develop engineered microorganisms to turn industrial byproducts into biomaterials.

-Ourobio began as Transfoam, an iGEM research project at the University of Virginia in early 2019 and was spun out in March 2020.
+Ourobio began in early 2019 as Transfoam, an iGEM research project at the University of Virginia, and was spun out in March 2020.
 Our founders have been working on Ourobio since its inception and have aligned our personal commitments to ocean sustainability and preservation of the outdoors with our company’s commitments to industry and the environment.

 In June of 2021, we started building our first rudimentary lab space on the Downtown Mall in Charlottesville, Virginia.
 In October 2022, we moved into a shared space in the Indiana Bioscience Research Institute in Indianapolis!